2023 Best Health/Medical Admin Services Schools in Nebraska

 Top 10 Best Health & Medical Administrative Services Schools

-Our analysis found Clarkson College to be the best school for health and medical administrative services students who want to pursue a degree in Nebraska.
-Located in the city of Omaha, Clarkson College is a private not-for-profit college with a small student population.
+Our 2023 rankings named Clarkson College the best school in Nebraska for health and medical administrative services students.
+Located in the large city of Omaha, Clarkson College is a private not-for-profit school with a small student population.

-Read full report on Health & Medical Administrative Services at University of Nebraska Medical Center
+Read full report on Health & Medical Administrative Services at College of Saint Mary

 After completing their degree, health and medical administrative services graduates from MCC carry an average student debtload of $12,667.